Eigenstate Thermalization Hypothesis (ETH) for off-diagonal matrix elements in integrable spin chains: Numerical results

 \subsubsection{Non-Gaussianity of off-diagonal matrix elements}

-Our results for off-diagonal matrix elements confirm that, despite integrability, the finite-size scaling is similar to the \textit{ETH} scaling~\eqref{eq:ETH}, even quantitatively.
+Our results for off-diagonal matrix elements confirm that, despite integrability, the finite-size scaling is similar to the \emph{ETH} scaling~\eqref{eq:ETH}, even quantitatively.
 Precisely, the exponential decay as $e^{-L}$ is the same, except for the correction~\eqref{eq:fit}.
 The difference between integrable and non-integrable models emerges strikingly in the statistics of $M_{ij}$.
 According to the ETH~\eqref{eq:ETH}, in chaotic models $R_{ij}$ follow a Gaussian distribution with zero mean and variance that depends on the energies $E_i$ and $E_j$ of the two eigenstates.
-On the other hand, we showed that in integrable systems $M_{ij}$ is well described by a Gumbel distribution.
+On the other hand, we showed that in integrable systems \redd{the distribution of $\widetilde{M}_{ij}$ is well described by a Gumbel distribution with parameters that are indipendent of $L$.
+This is not compatible with the assumption of a Gaussian distribution for the matrix elements, as we now discuss. }